 The FDIOS dental implant procedure provides you with teeth that look natural and feel great.
 Dental implants are designed to give you life-long improvements in health and functionality, and the surgery is one of the safest and most predictable procedures in dentistry.
-Our experienced surgeon, Dr. Blumberg, has been placing dental implants in The Villages for over 30 years.

 Full Mouth Dental Implants

 Need a full arch of teeth?
 Or even a full-mouth restoration?
 We specialize in giving patients their smiles back through a dental implant procedure.
 We can give you a full set of permanent, functional teeth.